doriszh0/cse15l-lab-reports/Week-2-Lab-Report.md

 ---------------------------------------------------------

 One method that has a bug is the method `averageWithoutLowest()` in the ArrayExamples.java file.
+The bug occurs when there are multiple doubles that have the lowest value in the input array.
+This is because the method only accounts for having multiple lowest doubles when adding the doubles together (leaves out all of the lowest doubles), and not when dividing the total by the number of values added to get the average (Always divides by `array length - 1`, which means it only accounts for removing one value).

 The following JUnit tester code demonstrates the bug with a failure-inducing input:
 ```